Community Partners & Resources

 UCSB Crisis Assistance & After-Hours Phone Counseling: call 1-805-893-4411

+If you are a registered UCSB student, or have a friend in crisis, CAPS staff are available to see you or consult with you, faculty/staff or parents in person during office hours, or by phone after-hours.
 We define a crisis as a situation where a person appears to feel greatly overwhelmed and unable to cope with some problem, is experiencing increased stress, is unable to think or act clearly or appropriately, yet feels pressure to make a decision, take some action, or make some kind of immediate change.